idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Biking

-- ☐ Bike atleast every other day - It was freezing, didn't do at all.
+- ☐ Bike at least every other day - It was freezing, didn't do at all.
 Double miss as winter biking is fun.
 - ☐ Combine folding bike with subway for more range
 - ☐ Take a selfie with the Bicycle